Chessel Bay Local Nature Reserve

 a wilderness in a City

-The Bay is the only remaining long stretch of undeveloped, natural shoreline in the lower Itchen river.
-A narrow strip of woodland, with oak, beech, brambles and hawthorn, runs along the edge of the Reserve which is bounded by a railway line to the north east.
-A parallel strip of shingle and salt-marsh contain iris, sea club rush, reeds and sea asters.
-The largest proportion of the site is composed of mudflats, which at low tide provide feeding grounds for wading birds and wildfowl.
-The distinctive sight and sound of oystercatchers is common throughout the year, as is the song of birds which inhabit the woodland.
-The main entrance is through the end of Quayside Rd.
-Grid ref SU441 131 Post Code SO18 1DP.
+The Bay is the only remaining long stretch of undeveloped, natural shoreline by the lower Itchen river.
+Its total area is 15 hectares.
+This secluded City space comprises: a narrow strip of woodland, with oak, beech, brambles and hawthorn; a parallel strip of shingle and salt-marsh containing iris, sea club rush, reeds, sea asters; and the largest part of the site: the mudflats, which provide feeding grounds for wading birds and wildfowl.
+The main entrance is through the end of Quayside Rd. a quiet residential cul-de-sac.
+Grid ref SU441 129.
+Post Code SO18 1DP.

 About Local Nature Reserves

-Local Nature Reserves (LNRs) are for both wildlife and people.
-They are places with wildlife or geological features that are of special interest locally.
+Local Nature Reserves (LNRs) are places with wildlife or geological features that are of special interest locally.
 They offer people opportunities to study or learn about nature, or simply enjoy it.
 Chessel Bay was designated Southampton City's first Local Nature Reserve in 1989; a statutory designation under Section 21 of the National Parks and Access to the Countryside Act 1949.
-It is one of over 1050 LNRs in England.
+It is one of three LNRs in Southampton.

-The Reserve is important nationally; the mudflats are part of the Lee-on-Solent to Itchen estuary Site of Special Scientific Interest or SSSI.
+The Reserve is also important nationally; the mudflats are part of the Lee-on-Solent to Itchen estuary Site of Special Scientific Interest (SSSI).
 It is one of four SSSIs in Southampton City.
 Chessel Bay is also part of the Southampton Water and the Solent Marshes, whose area constitutes a SPA — a Special Protection Area protected under European legislation.
-It is also part of a wetland of international importance - a Ramsar site.
+It is also part of a Ramsar site: a wetland of international importance.

-The responsibility for Chessel Bay lies with Southampton City Council and Natural England (see link below).
+The responsibility for Chessel Bay lies with Southampton City Council and Natural England.
 Currently, the City Council and volunteers team up twice a year to help maintain and care for the site.
 See below: What you can do.

-Wading birds can often be seen on the mudflats when the tide is low: in the winter months brent geese and black-tailed godwits can also be spotted.
+Redshank, curlew, oystercatchers and other wading birds can be seen on the mudflats when the tide is low.
+In the winter months brent geese and black-tailed godwits can also be spotted.
 Egrets, more common in recent years, stalk the shallows, as does the occasional heron.
-Kingfisher have been spotted too.
-Along the shoreline common shore crabs scuttle through the seaweed.
-Fifteen species of butterflies have been observed at the Bay in recent years, these include the gatekeeper, painted lady, large skipper and holly blue.
+Butterflies observed in the Bay include the gatekeeper, painted lady, large skipper and holly blue.

 Flora Chessel Bay 1987 ** from Southampton Natural History Guide - see also below